jeroenvanwissen/jeroenvanwissen.nl/src/content/post/implemented-tinacms.md

 date: '2023-02-23T23:00:00.000Z'
 title: Implemented TinaCMS
 categories:
 - JavaScript
 - Tech
 - Astro.build
 - TinaCMS
-description: >-
-  Since I started working with Astro.build I was looking for a really simple CMS system that could publish Markdown (.md) files to GitHub and found that TinaCMS could do the job...
+description: Since I started working with Astro.build I was looking for a really simple CMS system that could publish Markdown (.md) files to GitHub and found that TinaCMS could do the job...
 type: blog
+draft: false
 ---
 Implemented it to this website and going to give it a try to see if I'm going to keep it.

 Adding it to an existing [Astro.build](https://astro.build "Link to Astro.build website") website was quite easy.
 I only had some troubles with getting it to build and deploy correctly in Netlify, but that was mainly because I was editing the build commands in the wrong location.